 In 1998, ISC was tasked by NSA to develop the first commercial “software FORTEZZA” product, i.e., a version of SecretAgent that supported MSP version 1 certificates and used the NIST EES (“Skipjack”) for bulk encryption and the DoD-classified KEA algorithm for key exchange.
 NSA demonstrated ISC’s solution at a TechNet conference that year, showing it to be fully interoperable with a hardware-based system using a FORTEZZA PCMCIA card.

 In the last two decades, ISC has focused on the development of a host of certificate lifecycle management applications and cryptographic web services, while continuing to enhance SecretAgent (the latest iteration of which includes transparent rule-based file protection and centralized enterprise-scaleable configuration and management features).
-CertAgent, an affordable, fully-functional X.509 certificate authority first released in 2001, was recently awarded NIAP Common Criteria certification and is currently the only CA to appear on the NSA CSfC approved components list.
+CertAgent, an affordable, fully-functional X.509 certificate authority first released in 2001, was recently awarded NIAP Common Criteria certification and was the first fully-qualified CA to appear on the NSA CSfC approved components list.